Gear4music: History

 Gear4music traces its origins to 1995 when Andrew Wass, a musician who studied Popular Music and Sound Recording at the University of Salford, established a small commercial recording studio on his family's farm in North Yorkshire.
 During this period, he began supplying other studios with personal computer‑based digital recording systems, identifying a growing demand for affordable music technology.
-This activity ultimately led to the launch of the Gear4music brand and e-commerce platform in 2003, initially listing a small range of imported guitars and generating £0.7 million in first‑year sales.
+This activity ultimately led to the launch of the Gear4music e-commerce platform in 2003, initially listing a small range of imported guitars and generating £0.7 million in first‑year sales.

 In 2012, the company secured £3.4 million in private equity investment from Key Capital Partners, enabling upgrades to its online retail platform and increasing international sales capacity.
 In 2013, it relocated to a larger York distribution centre and opened a 9,000 sq ft (840 m^{2}) showroom.

 Gear4music floated on London's Alternative Investment Market in June 2015, valued at approximately £28 million, providing capital to accelerate expansion.
 In 2016, it opened its first overseas distribution centre in Sweden, followed by a German facility in 2017 and additional hubs in Ireland and Spain.
 Trade publications subsequently recognised it as one of the fastest‑growing musical instrument retailers globally, with like‑for‑like sales growth of 46 percent in 2016 alone.

 During the COVID-19 pandemic, the shift to home‑based music making drove increased demand for instruments and studio gear.
 Gear4music reported revenues of £157.5 million for the year ending March 2021, up from £120.3 million the previous year.
 That same year, the company acquired Eden, a bass amplification brand, and Premier, a British drum and percussion manufacturer founded in 1922, strengthening its in‑house portfolio.
 It also acquired AV Online, rebranding it as AV.com, a specialist home audio and cinema platform, broadening its offering beyond musical instruments.

 In 2023, Gear4music introduced a second‑hand trade‑in platform for musical equipment.
 In October 2024, it acquired Studiospares, a UK studio equipment supplier, and in 2025 launched its Sustainable Sound Scheme, pledging to plant a tree for every purchase of selected products.
 The company also purchased stock and digital assets from competitors PMT and GAK after their administrations in 2025.

 By 2025, Gear4music operated websites in more than 15 languages, maintained distribution centres in five countries and reported annual revenues in the range of £140–150 million.